Prevent App Modifications with Checksum Verification

 Alan Bavosa

-Alan is a product specialist at appdome who loves helping mobile developers use a cyber defense automation platform to protect Android & iOS apps in seconds.
+Alan is a product specialist at appdome who loves helping mobile developers use a unified defense automation platform to protect Android & iOS apps in seconds.

 Have a Security Project?